roman-milk/roman-milk.github.io/a-weird-one.md

  "Depends.
 How much time are we talking here?
 I have a class in thirty minutes."

  "Won't take that long.
 Remember the talk we had about being friends a little while back?"
-Report_Story #2